originphp/website/source/docs/controller/cookie-component.md

 ---
 # Cookie Component

 You can work with cookies from controllers and views, The cookie component allows you easily work with cookies.
-All cookie values are stored as a json string and by default they are automatically encrypted.
+All cookie values are stored as a string and by default they are automatically encrypted.
+Arrays are converted to json strings.

 Here are some examples how to use it: